 Table of Contents

-Knee dislocation can be classified according to the position of the tibia in relation to the femur into anterior, posterior, medial, lateral and rotatory dislocations.
-Knee dislocation is marked by injuries to at least two ligaments out of four main knee ligaments.
-Posterior knee dislocation is the highest with the risk of injury to the popliteal artery.
-Blood supply of the lower limb originates from the femoral artery which continues as the popliteal artery in the leg.
-In the popliteal fossa, it gives off 5 collateral branches around the knee which makes it more vulnerable to knee injury and dislocation.
+Knee dislocation can be classified into anterior, posterior, medial, lateral, and rotatory dislocations based on the position of the tibia in relation to the femur.
+Knee dislocation is marked by injuries to at least two of the four main ligaments of the knee.
+Posterior knee dislocation poses the highest risk of injury to the popliteal artery.
+Blood supply to the lower limbs originates from the femoral artery, which continues as the popliteal artery in the leg.
+In the popliteal fossa, it gives off five collateral branches around the knee, which increases its vulnerability to knee injuries and dislocation.

-Moreover, the popliteal artery is attached to the adductor hiatus proximally and the soleus muscle holds it distally against the bone which increases its chances of injury at the popliteal fossa.
-The lateral popliteal nerve is another vital structure which crosses around the fibular head to the leg.
-It is responsible for dorsiflexion of the ankle and its injury with knee dislocation is associated with foot drop.
+Moreover, the popliteal artery is attached to the adductor hiatus proximally and the soleus muscle holds it distally against the bone.
+This increases the chances of injury to the artery at the popliteal fossa.
+The lateral popliteal nerve is a vital structure that crosses around the fibular head to the leg.
+It is responsible for dorsiflexion of the ankle; damage to this nerve results in foot drop.

 Anatomy of the Knee

-Knee support is achieved mainly by 4 ligaments, 2 menisci and different groups of muscles and tendons all enclosed within the joint capsule.
+Knee support is achieved mainly by four ligaments, two menisci, and different groups of muscles and tendons that are enclosed within the joint capsule.
 The anterior and posterior cruciate ligaments, as well as the medial and lateral collateral ligaments, support the transverse and longitudinal movement of the knee.
-2 menisci; the medial and lateral menisci provide axial support against rotational injury of the knee, as well as the muscular support of the knee from different groups of muscles.
-The tibial nerve is less likely to be injured in the popliteal fossa during knee dislocation as it is not firmly attached to the bone.
+The medial and lateral menisci provide axial support against the rotational injury of the knee and also provide muscular support to the knee from different groups of muscles.
+The tibial nerve is less likely to be injured in the popliteal fossa during knee dislocation, as it is not firmly attached to the bone.

-Tibia, femur, and patella are three bones that interact together for motion in knee joint supported by quadriceps and hamstring muscles.
+Tibia, femur, and patella are the three bones that interact and bring about the movement of the knee joint in conjunction with the quadriceps and hamstring muscles.

 Mechanism of Injury